-Diagram editing toolbar(3) consists of functions like zooming in/out, adding a new process, a new group and new connection buttons.
+The diagram editing toolbar(3) consists of functions like zooming in/out, adding a new process, a new group, and new connection buttons.

 Splitter(5) splits the diagram into separate views.
 From left to right: you can split vertically, horizontally, or revert to a single window view.

-Context menu has the following functions (refer Table II).
+The context menu has the following functions (refer to Table II).

-Main toolbar(7) consists of options for creating a new system, opening an existing system, saving the system and running the simulation.
+The main toolbar(7) consists of options for creating a new system, opening an existing system, saving the system, and running the simulation.

 Filter(8) can be used to search for elements directly in the browser.